 Hallmarks are made up of five individual marks in today's structure.
 Three marks are compulsory with two an option when submitting your items to be assayed.
 We generally have all five traditional marks allocated to our work by London assay office.

-As a silversmith or jeweller manufacturing articles for sale, we have to have our work tested by law.
-Our registered assay office is London, the Goldsmiths' Company.
-To identify our work we have our personal initial stamp that is struck alongside the purity marks.
-The initial mark that represents our work is "CRA" This initials are also encased in a shield design with a set font style as shown below.
+As a silversmith or jeweller manufacturing articles for sale we must have our work tested by law over a certain weight.
+Our registered assay office is The Goldsmiths' Company Assay Office London.
+To identify our work we have our personal initial stamp struck alongside a metal purity mark and the Goldsmiths'leopards head mark.
+The initial mark that represents our work is "CRA".
+Our initial is encased in a shield design with a pacific font style as shown above.
 Shield designs along with font styles vary to separate makers with the same initials.
-This process has been the root of the hallmarking system.
 Because of this process we can identify hallmarks dating back hundreds of years and know who the maker was.

 The first introduction in England for purity standards governing gold and silver started back around year 1300.
 This set standards of metal purity, results of purity had to be equal to or above limits set by the government.
 If we take silver as an example, silver can be marked as 925.
 This evaluates to 925 parts out of 1000, pure silver being 1000 parts.
 925 is known as Sterling Silver. purity can been seen in a lower value such as 800 or a higher value 958 which is known as Britannia Silver and finally as 999 denoted as Fine Silver.